CptSpaceToaster/coegen/README.rst

 .. image:: https://img.shields.io/pypi/v/coegen.svg
     :target: https://pypi.python.org/pypi/coegen

-Convert an image into a .coe file
+Coegen converts an image into a .coe file using Pillow

 Installing coegen
 ==================

 Install from pip::

+    sudo apt-get install libjpeg-dev
-    pip install coegen
+    pip3 install coegen

 For development, clone from github and run the tests with::